disy/jclouds/providers/imagestore/README.md

 #Image Store

-This project uses image hosting providers like flickr and facebook as cloud data storage.
+This project uses image hosting providers like flickr, picasa and facebook as cloud data storage.
 The main issue in exploiting image hosts as cloud storage, is that most providers use jpeg-compression on uploaded images.
 Because of that, it is important to chose a encoding that is resistant to this compression and can be decoded even the image was compressed.
 This implementation comes with different byte encodings for the image-generation.
 In the normal case, BufferedImages of type TYPE_INT_RGB are used to store the input bytes.
 Some implementations can use more primitive image types which has some influnce on the output image size.

 ##Flickr (Fl), Facebook (FB)